mercadopago/devsite-docs/guides/qr-code/qr-attended-test-purchase.en.md

 ### Validation cases
 If you want to, you can test various scenarios to validate that your system is correctly integrated with Mercado Pago.
 These are situations that simulate possible scenarios when making a payment.

+> WARNING
+>
+> Important
+>
+> While the testing environment does not allow validating payment refunds, we recommend implementing the refund flow in your production integration using our [Refunds API](/developers/en/reference/chargebacks/_payments_id_refunds/post).

 Below, you can see these cases in detail, along with the expected result in the system for each scenario, and a series of observations to guide you on how to proceed.